-How to Parallel Park on the UK Driving Test
+Parallel Park on UK Driving Test: 6 Steps (Pass Guide)

-Parallel park is the only on-road manoeuvre the examiner can pick.
-It happens with live traffic behind you, often on a residential street, and you have one realistic shot at it.
-The technique is mechanical once you know it.
+Parallel park is the only on-road manoeuvre the examiner can pick, with live traffic behind you.
+The technique is mechanical once the reference points are locked in.

 Of the four DVSA manoeuvres, parallel park is the one that intimidates learners most because it happens on a real road, with real cars passing, and you are reversing blind into a kerbside gap.
 The good news is the technique itself is the same every time.
 Memorise the reference points, run through the observation pattern, and the manoeuvre becomes almost mechanical.